Why has MAC implemented a student-owned device program?

 Key drivers for implementing compulsory devices:

-- New Zealand Qualifications Authority will run online assessment for students from 2020.
+- New Zealand Qualifications Authority has run online assessments for students since 2020.

 Advantages for Students